Veteran Mentor Courts

 Admission and Target Population

 The WCVHC serves veterans charged with a felony or a felony amended to a misdemeanor for whom court-monitored treatment and other services would enhance their ability to become productive and law-abiding citizens.
-Veterans interested in participating in the WCVHC must meet the legal and clinical criteria before admission.
+Individuals interested in participating in the WCVHC must meet the legal and clinical criteria before admission.

 Program Structure

-The WCVHC emphasizes collaboration with various community organizations and agencies to provide a comprehensive range of services for participants, including mental health support, substance use treatment, vocational training, and housing assistance.
+The WCVHC emphasizes collaboration with various community organizations and agencies to provide a comprehensive range of services for participants, including community supervision, mental health support, substance use treatment, vocational training, and other resources that promote self-sufficiency and stability.

-Volunteer veteran mentors, overseen by a mentor coordinator, play a critical role in supporting participants as they transition to civilian life, cope with the effects of military service, or navigate the U.S. Department of Veterans Affairs healthcare system.
+Volunteer veteran mentors, managed by a mentor coordinator, play a critical role in supporting participants as they transition to civilian life, cope with the effects of military service, or navigate the U.S. Department of Veterans Affairs healthcare system.